open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 deadline or a cancellation eventually settles it.

-The earlier draft of this section described the same contract as a blocking call.
-That was the mistake @owent's evidence exposes: a blocking interface cannot serve the workload above without a second model beside it, and two models is how the current code got here.
+The earlier draft of this section described the same contract as a blocking call. @owent's evidence rules that out as the shape to build on, though not as
+impossible: a blocking one attempt contract behind a bounded worker pool, under the same governor, also puts several requests in flight without a second request and result model beside it.
+What that costs is a thread for every request in flight and a harder cancellation story, so the case for submitting asynchronously is that price, not an inability to reach the workload.
+Two models beside each other is how the current code got here, and either shape can avoid it.
 Asynchronous submission is the general shape, and blocking is the special case of submitting one operation and waiting for that operation's own result until its own deadline.
 Not `ForceFlush`, which waits for everyone else's work as well, and which has its own open defects.